liferay/liferay-docs/developer/frameworks/articles/05-developing-fragments/00-developing-fragments-intro.markdown

 `rich-text`: Provides rich text formatting, such as bold, italics, underline, links, and predefined styles.

-`link`: Provides a link for which the style, target URL, and link text can be edited before publishing.
+`link`: Must contain a valid anchor tag for which the style, target URL, and link text can be edited before publishing.

 The text or images that you provide here are the default values for the fields.
 In some cases, you may want to have default values that will be displayed in